brianbutler08/kickstarter_analysis/README.md

 Louise was inspired by five specific plays that she saw at the Edinburgh Festival Fringe, so we looked in detail to see if they could provide any insights into creating a successful crowdfunding campaign.
 All five plays were successful in meeting their funding goal.
 They each had a relatively modest goal, with the highest goal being just $4000 and the average being $2100.
 They each had a good number of backers (mean = 62.4), with each person contributing an average of $40.5.

-## Failure vs Success

-In order to explore the possible differences in US campaigns that were successful versus those that failed, we looked at some basic descriptive statistics by campaign outcome.
-The mean goal for successful projects ($5049) was less than half of the failed projects ($10554).
-Additionally, the mean amount pledged to successful campaigns ($5602) was ten times more than the mean for those campaigns that failed to meet their funding goals ($559).
-On the surface, it appears that the failed projects were generally setting their goals unrealistically high and they were unable to generate enough support to even come close to those meeting those goals.

-By graphing campaign outcomes as box plots, it becomes obvious that Louise may want to consider lowering her funding expectations if she plans to target the British market.
-The average Kickstarter goal for plays in GB is around $4000, which is Louise’s current goal.
-However, among successful campaigns, the median amount pledged was only $1877.
-Therefore, only half of the projects raised less than half of what Louise would require.
-If she is unable to lower her projected costs, it may be important to look at other possible locations fo the campaign.